earthpulse/ml-inference/README.md

 You can use the `DRIFT_DETECTION` environment variable to enable drift detection.
 This will add a `DriftDetector` for each model.
 By default, the drift detector will monitor the input size for a given number of requests and report mean values with Prometheus (which can be visualized in Grafana and used to set alerts).
 Feel free to modify the `src/drift.py` file to monitor other metrics or to implement a different drift detection algorithm.

+### Security

+The API contains several security features:

+- API Key authentication
+- Rate limiting

+In order to require an API key, set the `API_KEY` environment variable to the desired key.

+In order to enable rate limiting, set the `RATE_LIMIT` environment variable to the desired rate limit (e.g., `10/minute`).

 ## Building a new processor

 This repository offers functionality for creating production-grade APIs to perform inference on ML models.

 ### Developing locally